dwhall/krnl/docs/Signal.md

 ## Signal Registry

-KRNL maintains a Signal Registry built at boot/init and updated as modules are loaded.
+KRNL maintains a Signal Registry built during init and updated as modules are loaded.
 It is intentionally minimal to conserve memory.

 ### Registry Entry